parklez/blog/_posts/2025-10-02-interview-experience-with-hennge.md

 - Generally, the cover letter consists of a single page or an extra paragraph at most.
 My paragraphs were written with these ideas respectively:
   1. The reason why I want to join the company and move to Japan.
   2. The reason why I think I'm a good candidate for the role listed.
-  3. My achivements and milestones from my experience and how they translate to the company I'm applying.
+  3. My achievements and milestones from my experience and how they translate to the company I'm applying.
   4. Short message thanking for the time and opportunity.

 ### My tips for casual interviews

-As far as japanese etiquette goes for interviews, I was dressing a suit, white shirt and black tie while sitting straight.
+As far as Japanese etiquette goes for interviews, I was dressing a suit, white shirt and black tie while sitting straight.
 I don't think the dressing code it's required these days but you never know how traditional the company is regarding this expectation.